cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 In [Proposal 27](https://ipfs.io/ipfs/Qmbo3fF54tX3JdoHZNVLcSBrdkXLie56Vh2u29wLfs4PnW), Iqlusion proposed a comprehensive process to translate the unprecented surface area of this upgrade.
 We called this process Stargate.

 Iqlusion is pleased to report that the Stargate Process has been successfully executed.
-We believe the chevrons are unlocked and that Hub can safely step through the Stargate.
+We believe the ecosystem is ready and the Hub can safely step through the Stargate.

 After the success of the community approval of the first Stargate Upgrade proposal, we now follow-up with the second Stargate proposal for the Cosmos Hub that will outline the results of the first proposal and the process for upgrading the Hub.